datopian/datahub-docs-tech/docs/publishers/cli.md

 data push
 ```

-If your configured *username* and *access_token* are correct, dpm will
+If your configured *username* and *secretToken* are correct, data will
-upload datapackage.json and all relevant resources to the registry server.
+upload datapackage.json and all relevant resources to the DataHub server.

-### Download
+### Get

-To download run the following command:
+To get Data Package run the following command:
 ```bash
 data get <publisher>/<package>
 ```